Xeonigs/BBBadenGitHubBlog/_posts/2021-8-30-a-normal-from.md

 ---
 layout: post
-title: xHTML A normal Form
+title: xHTML A basic Form
 ---

-How to make a normal form to submit anything to your JavaBean Class.
+How to make a basic form to submit anything to your JavaBean Class.

 ## Task Description

-I am going to show how to make a normal form to submit things to your JavaBean Class.
+I am going to show how to make a basic form to submit things to your JavaBean Class.
 This is very useful because it makes it very easy to transfer information and work with it.